aws-ia/terraform-aws-route53-recovery-controller/README.md

-# AWS Route53 Application Recovery Controller Module
+# Amazon Route53 Application Recovery Controller module

-AWS Route53 Application Recovery Controller (ARC) is a set of capabilities that continuously monitors an application’s ability to recover from failures and controls application recovery across multiple AWS Availability Zones, AWS Regions, and on premises environments to help you to build applications that must deliver very high availability.
+Amazon Route53 Application Recovery Controller (ARC) continuously monitors an application’s ability to recover from failures and controls application recovery across multiple AWS Availability Zones, AWS Regions, and on-premises environments.
+With ARC, you can build highly available applications.

-This module can deploy just the Readiness Resources or both the Readiness and Recovery Cluster Resources.
+This module can deploy just the readiness resources or both the readiness and recovery-cluster resources.
 Much of this code was adapted from [this AWS Blog](https://aws.amazon.com/blogs/networking-and-content-delivery/running-recovery-oriented-applications-with-amazon-route-53-application-recovery-controller-aws-ci-cd-tools-and-terraform/) which can also provide more context on ARC design and terms.

 ## Usage

-The primary configuration item is `cells_definition` which is a nested map that tells ARC which resources per region need to be added to ARC.
+The primary configuration item is `cells_definition`, a nested map that tells ARC which resources per Region must be added to ARC.
 Example usage below.

-### Readiness Resources Only
+### Readiness resources only

-The below `terraform.tfvars` variable values would create a Recovery Group with Cells for `us-east-1` and `us-west-2`, a Resource Set for services `elasticloadbalancing`, `autoscaling`, `dynamodb`, and `ec2-volume` for each region and arn is provided, and Readiness Checks for each service.
+The below `terraform.tfvars` variable values creates a recovery group with cells for `us-east-1` and `us-west-2`, a resource set for services `elasticloadbalancing`, `autoscaling`, `dynamodb`, and `ec2-volume` for each Region and Amazon Resource Number (ARN) is provided, and readiness checks for each service.

 ```terraform
 name = "my-asg-elb-ddb-app"